LaughingLeader-DOS2-Mods/Mimicry/README.md

 The mime job is unlocked on a character by wearing The Mask of Mimicry.
 Simply wearing it unlocks all the mime passives and skills.

-_Note: Mimes cannot cast spells!
-This is to add some balance to their power innate abilities._
+_Restrictions: Mimes are muted, and therefore cannot cast spells!
+The power of mimicking comes at a cost..._

 #### Mime Follower

 As an alternative to dedicating a party member to the life of a mime, a mime follower can be recruited, and acts as a permanent summon.

+_Restrictions: The mime follower can only mimic the actions of the character who recruited them._

 #### Class Preset